 The array override facility only handles configuration elements that are arrays of simple strings.
-Also, the setting in question must already exist in your configuration file as an array; this mechanism will not work if the configuration key being overridden does not exist in your configuration file.
-If it does not exist or is not an array setting, it will get added as a simple string setting, including the ',' characters as part of the string.
+Also, the setting in question must already exist in your configuration file as an array; this mechanism will not work if the configuration

 Environment variables

 The dropwizard-configuration module also provides the capabilities to substitute configuration settings with the value of environment variables using a SubstitutingSourceProvider and EnvironmentVariableSubstitutor.